dineshA1tech/Phonegap/README.md

 # Phonegap
-Image get from Camera and gallery
+Get Image from Camera and gallery